Keyclic/keyclic-sdk/dart/doc/BusinessActivityApi.md

-var geoPoint = geoPoint_example; // String | One latitude and one longitude serialized and separated by a plus or a minus sign. var geoCoordinates = geoCoordinates_example; // String | One latitude and one longitude serialized and separated by a plus or a minus sign. var order = order_example; // String | var organization = ; // String | The identifier of the resource formatted as GUID string. var page = 56; // int | Page of the overview. var limit = 56; // int | Page of the overview.
+var geoPoint = geoPoint_example; // String | One latitude and one longitude serialized and separated by a plus or a minus sign. var geoCoordinates = geoCoordinates_example; // String | One latitude and one longitude serialized and separated by a plus or a minus sign. var order = order_example; // String | var organization = ; // String | The identifier of the resource. var page = 56; // int | Page of the overview. var limit = 56; // int | Page of the overview.